By Patricia Caso/May 25, 2014

-It looked like half the country, the South, would be back in the hands of the Taliban.
-That’s when I realized that Pakistan’s aim was far grander than I originally thought.
+It looked like half the country, the south, would be back in the hands of the Taliban.
+That’s when I realized that Pakistan’s aim was far grander than I had originally thought.

 EYE: You say you were aware that bin Laden was a threat before 9/11.
 You write that “according to one inside source, the Pakistani Intelligence (ISI) actually ran a special desk assigned to handle the al Qaeda leader.”
 What led you to those discoveries?